Minerals Technologies raises Amcol bid for second time

 Minerals Technologies Inc (MTX.N) raised its offer for U.S. minerals and materials group Amcol International Corp ACO.N for the second time, valuing the company at $1.46 billion.

-Minerals Technologies hiked its offer by about 6 percent to $45 per share after rival bidder, France's Imerys S.A.
-(IMTP.PA), raised its bid.
+Minerals Technologies hiked its offer by about 6 percent to $45 per share after AMCOL agreed to be bought by rival bidder France's Imerys S.A.
+(IMTP.PA) for $42.75 per share last week.

-Amcol shares rose more than 5 percent to $46.75 in early trade on Monday.
+AMCOL on Monday said it continued to recommend the transaction with Imersys to its stockholders, but said the revised offer from Mineral Technologies could be considered a superior proposal.

-Amcol, which owns large reserves of mineral bentonite used in the construction and energy industries, has already agreed to Imerys's sweetened takeover offer.
+AMCOL, which owns large reserves of mineral bentonite used in the construction and energy industries, is incorporated in Delaware, where public companies are typically required to accept the highest offer in a deal.

 Minerals Technologies, which produces calcium carbonate, used to whiten everything from paper to talc, maintained that a deal would immediately add to earnings on closing, expected in the first half of 2014.